-Item Trigger Management Action Wind Speed/Erosion of deposited sediment 10-year ARI wind speed persisting for 3 hours and annual MBES survey shows unacceptable sediment erosion Proceed with interim capping of affected sediment with clean sand within 12-18 months (depending on dredger availability) Bioaccumulation / Bioturbation Outcome 1 Receptors are present at impact location at a minimum level of colonisation - biota have colonised the South East Cell sediments for the applicable DP23-33 campaign.
-And Significant or very significant bioaccumulation is measured in resident or placed biota at the South East Cell impact location that is statistically greater than that measured at the reference locations Revisit DP23-33 risk assessment and workshop with DEECA.
-If risk level is unacceptable, proceed with intermediate capping of sediments in South East Cell nanagement Item Trigger Management Action Bioaccumulation / Bioturbation Outcome 2 Receptors are present at impact location at a minimum level of colonisation - biota have colonised the South East Cell sediments for the applicable DP23-33 campaign.
-And There is no significant difference in bioaccumulation measured in placed biota at the South East Cell impact location when compared to the No action Bioaccumulation / Bioturbation Outcome 3 reference locations.
-Receptors are not present at impact location and exposure pathway is incomplete - there is no or minimal biota colonisation the South East Cell sediments for the applicable DP23-33 campaign.
-And Significant or very significant bioaccumulation is measured in placed biota at the South East Cell impact location that is statistically greater than that measured at the reference locations Monitor exposure pathway for receptor colonisation at impact location, with further periodic ecological community survey at the South East Cell at 6-month intervals after Stage 1 survey until next DP23-33 campaign.
-Revisit management actions if minimum level of colonisation is detected in a periodic survey.
-Bioaccumulation / Bioturbation Outcome 4 Receptors are not present at impact location - there is no or minimal biota colonisation the South East Cell sediments for the applicable DP23-33 campaign.
-And There is no significant difference in bioaccumulation measured in placed biota at the South East Cell impact location when compared to the reference locations.
-No action 5.
-PoMDMG - final capping Construction of final cap for PoMDMG when at capacity (and/or if an intermediate cap is required based on the DP23-33 monitoring and management regime): capping material to be sourced from South Channel and / or SEDMG as set out in the drawings in Annexure 6. capping material to be placed in accordance with the Capping Protocol detailed in Annexure 7.
-Activity 6.
-PoMDMG - ongoing maintenance and inspection Maintenance and inspection procedures to be put in place for the long-term management of the PoMDMG and incorporated into PoM's operations management system.
-Ongoing inspections, based on acoustic techniques, of representative areas of any required Post- Activity

-Dredged material management or final capping layer(s) when the PoMDMG is at capacity will be undertaken in accordance with the Capping Protocol detailed in Annexure 7 at the following intervals after completion of capping: - annually , within 2 weeks of a storm event (a 1 in 100 year event) or seismic event (greater than 4.5ML on the Richter scale), subject to safety considerations due to weather.
-27. SEDMG • Subject to the results of pre-mobilisation review and the campaign initiation report risk assessment, a minimum 0.5 m thickness of sand material may be placed over Entrance rock material.
-Activity • Dredged material to be placed to maximum -15 m below Chart Datum. • Once the dredged materials have been placed in SEDMG, survey to confirm materials have been placed in accordance with requirements.
-Environmental limit Monitoring program ram Not Not applicable to this PDS Not applicable to Not applicable to this PDS Coı Contingencies Not applicable to this PDS
+Dredged material management Depending on the results of the monitoring program, the following management trigger points and management actions are proposed: Item Trigger Management Action Consolidation 10-year ARI wind speed persisting for 3 Capping of affected sediment within hours and annual MBES survey shows clean sand within 12-18 months sediment erosion on the seabed Established link between bioturbation Bioturbation Capping of affected sediment within clean sand within 12-18 months (burrowing density) and bioaccumulation of toxicants 25.
+PoMDMG - final capping Construction of final cap for PoMDMG when at capacity (and/or if an intermediate cap is Activity required based on the DP23-33 monitoring and management regime): capping material to be sourced from South Channel and / or SEDMG as set out in the drawings in Annexure 6. capping material to be placed in accordance with the Capping Protocol detailed in Annexure 7.
+26. PoMDMG - ongoing maintenance and inspection Post-Maintenance and inspection procedures to be put in place for the long-term management Activity of the PoMDMG and incorporated into PoM's operations management system.
+Ongoing inspections, based on acoustic techniques, of representative areas of any required intermediate capping layers (based on the proposed monitoring and management regime or final capping layer(s) when the PoMDMG is at capacity will be undertaken in accordance with the Capping Protocol detailed in Annexure 7 at the following intervals after completion of capping: annually within 2 weeks of a storm event (a 1 in 100 year event) or seismic event (greater than 4.5ML on the Richter scale), subject to safety considerations due to weather.
+27. SEDMG Activity Subject to the results of pre-mobilisation review and the campaign initiation report risk assessment, a minimum 0.5 m thickness of sand material may be placed over Entrance rock material.
+Dredged material to be placed to maximum -15 m below Chart Datum.
+Once the dredged materials have been placed in SEDMG, survey to confirm materials have been placed in accordance with requirements.
+Environmental limit Monitoring program